Hebei: Song through Yuan dynasties

 During the Northern Song dynasty (960–1127), the sixteen ceded prefectures continued to be an area of contention between Song China and the Liao dynasty.
 Later, the Southern Song dynasty abandoned all of North China, including Hebei, to the Jurchen Jin dynasty after the 1127 Jingkang Incident of the Jin–Song wars.
 Hebei was heavily affected by the flooding of the Yellow River; between 1048 and 1128, the river ran directly through the province rather than to its south.

 The Mongol Yuan dynasty divided China into provinces but did not establish Hebei as a province.
 Instead, the area was directly administrated by the Secretariat at the capital Dadu.

 Ming and Qing dynasties

-The Ming dynasty ruled Hebei as Beizhili, meaning Northern Directly Ruled because the area contained and was directly ruled by the imperial capital in Beijing.
-The "Northern" designation was used because there was a southern counterpart covering present-day Jiangsu and Anhui.
-When the Manchu Qing dynasty came to power in 1644, they abolished the southern counterpart, and Hebei became known as Zhili or Directly Ruled.
-During the Qing dynasty, the northern borders of Zhili extended deep into Inner Mongolia and overlapped in jurisdiction with the leagues of Inner Mongolia.
+During the Ming dynasty, what is now Hebei was first constituted as Beizhili, when the capital of China was located at Nanjing along the Yangtze River.
+In 1403, the Ming Yongle Emperor relocated the capital to Beiping, which was subsequently renamed Beijing.
+The region known as Beizhili was composed of parts of the modern provinces of Hebei, Henan, Shandong, including the provincial-level municipalities of Beijing and Tianjin.